| HMRC Reference:Notice 700/45 (October 2012) | View Change History |

 Enquiries normally begin when we make an appointment to inspect your records.
 But we will accept disclosures for penalty purposes after this point, unless we have reason to believe that:

-You should make an error correction by following the procedures at paragraph 4.3 to 4.5.
+You should make an error correction by following the procedures at paragraphs 4.3 to 4.5.
 If, however, you deliberately fail to correct an underdeclaration of VAT, you may be liable to a civil penalty for dishonest evasion or even criminal prosecution.

 You can find further information in:

-If we find underdeclarations of VAT on your VAT returns, we will assess for the tax due and may charge interest.
+If we find underdeclarations of VAT on your VAT Returns, we will assess for the tax due and may charge interest.
 You may also be liable to a penalty.

 You should make an error correction by following the procedures at paragraphs 4.3 to 4.6.

 There may be occasions when large output and input tax errors have a nil or minimal effect on the net VAT due on returns.
-If the net value of errors you’ve found on previous VAT returns is within the limit described in paragraph 4.2, you can choose either Method 1 or 2 (described in paragraphs 4.3 and 4.4) to correct the errors.
-In order for us to consider any reduction to a penalty, you should tell us if you have made a careless error or deliberate inaccuracy in individual VAT return declarations understating liability to pay VAT, or overstating entitlement to a VAT credit, regardless of its size or value.
+If the net value of errors you’ve found on previous VAT Returns is within the limit described in paragraph 4.2, you can choose either method 1 or 2 (described in paragraphs 4.3 and 4.4) to correct the errors.
+In order for us to consider any reduction to a penalty, you should tell us if you have made a careless error or deliberate inaccuracy in individual VAT Return declarations understating liability to pay VAT, or overstating entitlement to a VAT credit, regardless of its size or value.

 Provided they are accurate and made at the right time, adjustments that you are required to make as part of the normal operation of VAT accounting are not errors.